cosmos-gaminghub/nibiru/docs/localnets/4-node.md

 # Start 4 Node

 ::: warning
-This is v0.2 instruction, v0.3 instruction and its testnet are comming soon.
+This is v0.2 instruction, latest instruction is comming soon.
 :::

 :::tip Required